 1. INTRODUCTION

 In recent times, Moringa oleifera has gained a lot of popularity due to recent discoveries of its usefulness to humankind, resulting in rapid growth in interest for the plant.
 M. oleifera belongs to the monogeneric family of shrubs and trees, called Moringaceae and called the “Miracle Tree” for good reasons.
 Moringa is a plant of great importance because of its industrial, medicinal and food uses.
 The leaves, pods, flowers, fruits, roots, bark, and seeds of Moringa oleifera can be used to treat water, as a nutritional supplement and as an extract to treat bacterial or fungal skin problems.
-Moringa leaves, seeds, and roots are also used in treating diseases like lung diseases, hypertension and skin infection (WHO, 2012).
+Moringa leaves, seeds, and roots are also used in treating diseases like lung diseases, diabetes, hypertension and skin infection (WHO, 2012).

-Moringa oleifera as a fast-growing, deciduous and drought resistant plant can be grown in fields either by direct seeding or through nursery.
-However, during nursery time, the nutrient amount of soil should be high enough to sustain the plant life cycle (Wilson et al. 2001).
+Moringa oleifera as a fast-growing, deciduous and drought resistant plant can be grown in fields either by direct seeding or seedlings.
+However, during nursery time, the nutrient amount in soil should be high enough to sustain the plant life cycle (Wilson et al. 2001).
 The plant is not very demanding in terms of fertilizer, but a minimal intake improves its yield.
-Fertilizer helps in the fast growth of Moringa oleifera, enhancing its ability to produce healthy plant (Jones,1999).
+Fertilizer helps in the fast growth of Moringa oleifera, enhancing its ability to produce a healthy plant (Jones,1999).
 During the nursery stage, the nutrient content of the soil should be high enough to sustain the plant's life cycle.
 Physical characteristics are the visually determinable attributes of tree seedlings in the nursery.
 The major morphological criteria often used to describe seedling potentials are seedling height, leaf area and seedling stem girth.
 These are some of the bases to qualify good seedlings for nursery establishment (Egbewole et al., 2018).

-The Food and Agriculture Organization of the United Nations (FAO) have agreed that organic agriculture is a form of conventional agriculture that is environmentally sustainable growing system (Polat et al., 2010).
-Organic fertilizers which are fertilizers of organic sources such as cow dung are known to improve long term soil fertility as well as soil physical and microbial properties, most studies therefore, focus more on solid organic fertilizers (Yang et al., 2013).
+The Food and Agriculture Organization of the United Nations (FAO) has agreed that organic agriculture is a form of agriculture that is an environmentally sustainable growing system (Polat et al., 2010).
+Organic fertilizers which are fertilizers from organic sources such as cow dung are known to improve long term soil fertility as well as soil physical and microbial properties, most studies therefore, focus more on solid organic fertilizers (Yang et al., 2013).
 The use of organic manure as fertilizer releases many important nutrients into the soil and also nourishes soil organisms, which in turn slowly and steadily make minerals available to plants (Erin, 2007).
 Furthermore, organic fertilizers improve the biological activity of soil, promoting the growth of beneficial microorganisms such as nitrogen-fixing bacteria and mycorrhizal fungi.
 These microorganisms assist in nutrient cycling, making nutrients more accessible to Moringa seedlings.
 They not only enhance soil health and nutrient content but also improve the sustainability of agricultural practices.
 Organic amendments are particularly important in nursery conditions, where the controlled environment allows for optimized nutrient management and growth performance.
 Additionally, the use of organic amendments can reduce the occurrence of soil-borne diseases and enhance the seedlings' resilience to environmental stresses.

 Despite the economic and medicinal importance of this crop, its cultivation still remains low.
 The information is still scanty on the fertilizer requirement that will bring about proper growth of Moringa seedlings.
 In order to encourage its large scale cultivation, there is a need to develop sound agronomic practices, hence the need for the present study.
 Consequently, this study was conducted to assess the growth response of Moringa oleifera to different rates of organic fertilizer, with the objective of determining the rate that supports optimum plant growth under nursery conditions.